-- The last manager in the office must ensure the facility is locked and secure; - Report any lost facility keys or access cards immediately to the General Services Unit; - Unauthorized persons should not be allowed to roam unescorted through the organization's offices.
-Please accompany guests to and from the exits and other offices; - Be aware of persons loitering for no apparent reason in other non-office areas (e.g., in parking areas, walkways, and entrances/exits); - Walk with a buddy to their vehicle; and - At the end of the day, or when called away from their work area for an extended length of time, lock their computer, secure their desk, and do not leave valuable and/or personal articles in or around their workstation that may be accessible.
+- The last manager in the office must ensure the facility is locked and secure; - Report any lost facility keys or access cards immediately to the General Services Unit;

+- Unauthorized persons should not be allowed to roam unescorted through the organization's offices.
+Please accompany guests to and from the exits and other offices; - Be aware of persons loitering for no apparent reason in other non-office areas (e.g., in parking areas, walkways, and entrances/exits); - Walk with a buddy to their vehicle; and - At the end of the day, or when called away from their work area for an extended length of time, lock their computer, secure their desk, and adhere to all Cybersecurity Regulations and security protocols.